Best Jazz Songs:

 Victor recording session – Chicago, IL January 26, 1933

-After recording definitive treatments of so many current pop songs, it was only a matter of time before the artisans of Tin Pan Alley began looking to Armstrong for inspiration in crafting their latest songs.
+After recording definitive treatments of so many current pop songs, it was only a matter of time before the artisans of Tin Pan Alley began looking to Louis Armstrong for inspiration in crafting their latest songs.
 Harold Arlen’s “I Gotta Right to Sing the Blues” is pure Louis, relying on the strings of repeated notes we heard Armstrong do on “Star Dust.”
 Naturally, the vocal fits him like a glove but it’s the trumpet playing that commands attention.

-Barely 32 years old, Armstrong has already discovered that less is more, heralding a stylistic change that required a deeper focus on tone, an even more extended range and a singable sense of lyricism, all carried off by an almost inhuman amount of endurance–and made to sound easy.
+Barely 32 years old, Louis Armstrong has already discovered that less is more, heralding a stylistic change that required a deeper focus on tone, an even more extended range and a singable sense of lyricism, all carried off by an almost inhuman amount of endurance–and made to sound easy.
 It’s not.

 9. Laughin’ Louie